testcontainers/testcontainers-java/docs/modules/docker_compose.md

 ## Accessing a container from tests

-The rule provides methods for discovering how your tests can interact with the containers:
+The `DockerComposeContainer` class provides methods for discovering how your tests can interact with the containers:

 * `getServiceHost(serviceName, servicePort)` returns the IP address where the container is listening (via an ambassador container)